wintercms/wn-translate-plugin/README.md

 ## Getting started

-To install the plugin, you may install it through the [Winter CMS Marketplace](https://github.com/wintercms/wn-translate-plugin), or you may install it using Composer:
+Use composer to install the plugin:

 ```bash
 composer require winter/wn-translate-plugin